TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Get the length of a sequence.
+@return The length of a sequence.

 ---